thilina999/LazyLoading/README.md

-This is demonstrates a lazy loading component in an ionic app.
+This demonstrates a lazy loading component in an ionic app.